SteelCompendium/data-md-dse/Bestiary/Chapters/Monsters.md

 > ⭐️ **Disorganized**
 >
-> Allies can't flank with the crawling cla.
+> Allies can't flank with the crawling claw.

 ###### Decrepit Skeleton